State Systemic Improvement Plan

 The goal is to provide extra support to sites in the most straight-forward way possible, meeting the specific needs of each site.
 The SSIP has been defined with stakeholder input over the past year, and state personnel have started building the framework.
 OSDE anticipates that all tiers will be fully developed and implemented in 2023.

 The Oklahoma State Department of Education Special Education Services seeks to gather input from parents and community members regarding the continued implementation of the State Systemic Improvement Plan (SSIP).
-If you would like to participate as a member of the SSIP Parent/Community Group, please fill in the State Systemic Improvement Plan (SSIP) Parent/Community Group.
+If you would like to participate as a member of the SSIP Parent/Community Group, please fill in the SSIP Family Engagement.

 Communication with this group will be through email and occur quarterly.